Vulnerability Speaker Series

 Rio Tinto is Principal Partner of the Vulnerability Speaker Series.

-- Professor Leah Bromfield, Deputy Director of the Australian Centre for Child Protection at the University of South Australia.
-Professor Bromfield was Professorial Fellow to the Royal Commission into Institutional Responses to Child Sexual Abuse
+- Winthrop Professor Helen Milroy, Consultant Child and Adolescent Psychiatrist, and Director of the Centre for Aboriginal Medical and Dental Health at the University of Western Australia.
+Professor Milroy was a Commissioner for the Australian Royal Commission into Institutional Responses to Child Sexual Abuse.

-Register to attend this FREE seminar - Thursday 17 May
+Register to attend this FREE seminar - Friday 24 August, 10am-1pm

 Child Safe Organisations WA seminars